September 2, 2023

 Dear Flight Attendants,

-Everything changed twenty years ago on September 11, 2001.
+Everything changed twenty-two years ago on September 11, 2001.
 We are not only first responders to emergencies affecting the health and safety of our passengers and other crewmembers, we are also our nation’s last line of defense in aviation security.